-This course enables students to understand people in organizations.
-Organizational Behavior comprises largely psychology-based knowledge about people's perception, motivation, communication, collaboration, conflict handling, learning and power relationships with others in organizational contexts.
-All of these aspects are important for responsible leadership in and of organizations.
-This is complemented by Human Resource Management as a more functional view of aligning personal and organizational needs by recruiting, deploying, rewarding and developing people inside organizations.
-The course places special emphasis on the opportunities and challenges of the increasing diversity of people in organizations.
+This course enables students to understand how people interact in organizations and how organizations affect them.
+The contents in this course include elements from organization theory, organizational design and Human Resource Management (HRM).
+This course transmits knowledge about the diagnosing and designing of organizations and work processes using a mix of practical inputs via case studies and theoretical reflection via the study of classic pieces in the field of organization theory.
+All of these aspects are important for responsible managerial work in and of organizations.
+This is complemented by HRM as a more functional view of aligning personal and organizational needs by recruiting, deploying, rewarding and developing people inside organizations.
+The course places special emphasis on the necessity to combine competing views and to deal with paradoxical tensions as a fundamental problem of managing organizations.
 Having taken this course, students will be more reflective and effective organizational members and leaders.

+Name Weighting

+Presentation/Reports 45%

+Two quizzes 55%

-Course Name Diversity and Cross-Cultural Management Course No CO32-930232 ECTS 5 Workload (hrs / sem) Contact Time: 35,00 Private Study: 90,00 Level Bachelor 2nd Year CORE
+Course Name Diversity and Cross-Cultural Management Course No CO32-930232 ECTS 5

+Module Affiliation CO32-ManDivers Managing Diversity , Level Bachelor 2nd Year CORE
-In times of the demographic change, workforces become more divers: Employees have to work in different countries and cultures, more women participate in the labor market and older people are retained in the workforce as important resource.
-Challenges are connected to these changes: How can diverse teams work together efficiently?
-How can we prevent that investments (e.g., for recruiting employees with migration background) get lost before they pay off (e.g., due to employee fluctuation, due to presenteeism or absenteeism)?
-How can we facilitate diversity to increase product attractiveness and with that the success of an institution?

-In this seminar, key steps in this process are discussed: Recruitment, onboarding, intercultural training, HR development, organizational culture, corporate behavior and benchmarking.
-Best practices are reviewed and scientific evidence which mechanisms explain higher productivity of cross cultural teams are evaluated.
-Skills to manage diverse teams, programs to improve organizational processes and strategies to counsel in times of crisis are trained practically.
+Workforces have become very diverse: Employees must work in different countries and cultures, increasingly more women participate in the labor market and older people are retained in the workforce as important resource.
+Challenges are connected to these changes: How to managed diverse teams?
+What does diversity bring to teams and organizations?
+What roles play leadership, communication and HRM in the process of managing diversity?
+Failing to manage diversity is likely to provoke losses as investments (e.g., for recruiting employees with migration background) get lost before they pay off (e.g., due to employee fluctuation, due to presenteeism or absenteeism).
+In this seminar, key notions are discussed: Culture, tokenism, stereotypes, discrimination, recruitment, onboarding, intercultural training, organizational culture, or expatriation.
+Best practices and scientific debates are presented and illustrated with case studies, exercises and discussions of classical texts.
+Skills to manage diverse organizations are thereby trained practically.